 Let our criminal defense lawyers protect you from being charged with strangulation or suffocation.

 If you are faced with the possibility of years behind bars, you need a lawyer with a proven track record and reputation for success.
 The experienced criminal defense attorneys at Grieve Law will be happy to provide you with a free consultation.
+Our firm takes cases ranging from OWI charges to possession of a firearm.
 We look forward to working with you to give you the best possible chance of having your charges reduced or dropped.